-New Zealand cuisine shares some similar characteristics to Australian cuisine as they are also a mix of cooking cultures from Britain, the Mediterranean.
+New Zealand cuisine shares some similar characteristics to Australian cuisine as they are also a mix of cooking cultures from Britain and the Mediterranean.
 And the Pacific RimTheir foods are also impacted by the Māori culture, which are indigenous people that live in New Zealand.

-They mainly use local ingredients and seasonal variations to create deletable New Zealand foods.
-Until the late 18th century, Europeans moved to this country and brought their foods, including pork and potatoes, that the Māori had adopted to their diets.
+They mainly use local ingredients and seasonal variations to create delectable New Zealand foods.
+Until the late 18th century, Europeans moved to this country and brought the foods, including pork and potatoes, that the Māori had adopted into their diets.

 Currently, the main meal in New Zealand is dinner.
 They also have a fast-food culture like Australia, the United States, and Britain.
 New Zealanders refer to gatherings with barbecue dishes or potluck treats in the summer.

 Impressive drinks in New Zealand must be their wine.
 Indeed, this industry is another big plus with several top wine products like Pinot Gris and Pinot Noir.
 Besides that, beer is the most common drink here.

-Popular dishes: Savory pies, fish and chip, seafood fritters, Hāngi (food that cooked by heated rocks), and more
+Popular dishes: Savory pies, fish and chips, seafood fritters, Hāngi (food cooked by heated rocks), and more

 Popular drinks: Beer, wine, tea, coffee

 Let’s fly to Auckland – a big city in New Zealand and start your foodie tour.

-Fiji is an island country with wide choices in seafood and leafy veggies.
+Fiji is an island country with wide choices of seafood and leafy veggies.
 Healthy and farm-based components drive their cuisine.
 Traditionally, coconut and tuber were popular ingredients, but rice, tea, and flour have become their staple foods after colonization.